kenshoo/python-style-guide/README.md

  * Your functions should have up to 3 parameters (not including self and kind).
  * Use packing syntax (\*args, \*\*kwargs) in method declarations to reduce arguments.
- * When packing arguments, pack those who are most related to eachother and provide a meanigful name.
+ * When packing arguments, pack those who are most related to each other and provide a meaningful name.

 ```python
 # Bad